-The Felipe zone is located immediately west and on strike from Gramalote Ridge.
+The Felipe zone is located 150 metres west and on strike from Gramalote Ridge (and is included in the Gramalote Ridge resource).
 Infill soil sampling has outlined an anomalous gold zone over a 700 by 700 metre area that has returned up to 2,400 ppb of gold.
 Mapping, sampling and trenching has been completed at the Felipe zone and diamond drill testing has commenced.
+The Felipe zone has been drill tested over a 280 by 340 metre area in 5 drill holes totaling 1,411 metres.
+Alteration and mineralization similar to the Gramalote Ridge zone has been intersected at the Felipe Zone.